marmelab/sg/README.md

 ### fork

-Same as spawn, but error from the forked generator will bubble up to the parent generator making him fail.
+Same as spawn, but errors from the forked generator will bubble up to the parent generator making it fail.
 Also the parent generator will wait for the forked generator to end before resolving.

 ```js
 const task = yield fork(sgGenerator);